-Venture further south still to Haus Khaz Village, a trendy part of town where the bright young things of Delhi frequent.
+Venture further south to Haus Khaz Village, a trendy part of town where the bright young people of Delhi frequent.
 Here too there are plenty of independent boutiques selling everything from designer clothing to dusty antiques.

 PIN FOR LATER!

-If you have any other prepositions for this One Day in Delhi Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Delhi Itinerary feel free to share it in the comments below!